-The primary purpose of the area of Student Affairs is the planning and administration of a variety of programs, services, and activities for students that are compatible with the philosophy and objectives of the University.
+The primary purpose of the Division of Student Affairs is the planning and administration of a variety of programs, services, and activities for students that are compatible with the philosophy and objectives of the University.
+Programs are based on the beliefs that teaching-guidance-counseling are one and the same, that individual and group counseling are vital to the realization of positive academic performance, and that student developmental programs and co-curricular activities possess significance and are of value in the total growth and development of students.
+The Student Affairs programs have three major objectives: